-Edward J. Lopez is Professor of Economics, BB&T Distinguished Professor of Capitalism, and Director, Center for the Study of Free Enterprise at Western Carolina University, where he teaches classes in macroeconomics, applied business economics, and the moral foundations of capitalism.
+Edward J. Lopez is Professor of Economics, BB&T Distinguished Professor of Capitalism, and founding Director (2015-2022) of the Center for the Study of Free Enterprise at Western Carolina University, where he teaches classes in economics and the ethics of capitalism.
 He previously taught public choice and economics of intellectual property at San Jose State University.

 Edward’s research focuses on the economics of ideas, entrepreneurship, and politics.
 His early papers build theoretical and empirical models of institutional change, mostly by studying political entrepreneurship and federal-state voting patterns in the United States.
 His more recent work tightens focus on the influence of ideas and interests in shaping institutional arrangements.
 His first book is an edited volume that uses public choice theory to study how the legal system actually works in practice, and to recommend beneficial reforms in civil and criminal law (The Pursuit of Justice: Law and Economics of Legal Institutions, Palgrave Macmillan, 2010).
 Edward’s second book, co-authored with Wayne A. Leighton, is Madmen, Intellectuals and Academic Scribblers: The Economic Engine of Political Change (Stanford University Press 2013).
 Amazon reviewers have described Madmen as “insanely well written”, “a brilliant, clear description”, and “completely addicting to read”.
 In May 2016, a Chinese translation of Madmen was released by China Financial Publishing House.
 Edward’s more than 50 scholarly papers have appeared in outlets such as Public Choice, Journal of Institutional Economics, Review of Law & Economics, Review of Austrian Economics, Southern Economic Journal, Political Research Quarterly, Social Science Quarterly, Eastern Economic Journal, and more.